 External Collaborative and Linked Providers

-Click here for a register of Collaborative Providers
+Click here for existing Collaborative Partners

 The QQA Act 2012 requires Designated Awarding Bodies (DABs) (i.e. NUI Galway) develop QA policies and procedures (P&Ps) for the approval and periodic review of all teaching, research and support activities including those of collaborative providers (CPs) and specifically for the approval and periodic review of the P&Ps of so called Linked Providers (LPs).